nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The recommend feature provides the user a with a command (Format: `recommend -g GAME_ID -t HOUR DAY`) to enter into the gitGud text box which causes gitGud to display a list of friends who are:
-* available during the specified time
+* available during the specified time (hour and day) based on schedule
 * are linked to the specified game
 * and are ordered by the highest skill value